Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 Immunomodulatory Effects of Stem Cells for Rheumatoid Arthritis

 If you or someone you know struggles with rheumatoid arthritis, you’re likely searching for the newest treatment options to manage this chronic condition.
 For unknown causes, more women get RA than men, and the condition usually develops around middle age.
-For some having a family member with RA increases the odds of developing RA later in life.
+For some, having a family member with RA increases the odds of developing RA later in life.
 Genetic screening is available to test for hereditary autoimmune diseases.
-In the last decade, there has been significant advancements in stem cell therapy for rheumatoid arthritis.
-This groundbreaking treatment has already had a huge impact on patients suffering from this debilitating chronic disease [1].
+In the last decade, there have been significant advancements in stem cell therapy for rheumatoid arthritis.
+This groundbreaking treatment has already had a substantial impact on patients suffering from this debilitating chronic disease [1].

 Cost-Stem-Cells-therapy-Rheumatoid-Arthritis